markvfowler55/https-github.com-ibm-developer-skills-network-mcino-Introduction-to-Git-and-GitHub/README.md

-# Introduction to Git and GitHub
+# Introduction to Git and GitHub - Fixed Typo

 ## Simple Interest Calculator